andrew-gomez/SubDomainEnum/README.md

 Enumeration accepts four positional commands, three of which are required.

- - ***root_domains*** - This should be a file that contains a list of root domains (E.G. google.com, amazon.com, etc...).
+ - ***root_domains (Required)*** - This should be a file that contains a list of root domains (E.G. google.com, amazon.com, etc...).
 Each root domain should be on a new line.
- -  ***wordlist***     - This should be a subdomain wordlist.
+ -  ***wordlist (Required)***     - This should be a subdomain wordlist.
 This file will be used to conduct subdomain bruteforcing.
- - ***outputdirectory***  - The name of the output directory that will be created and where all output files will be stored. `
+ - ***outputdirectory (Required)***  - The name of the output directory that will be created and where all output files will be stored. `
  - ***amass_config***  - An amass config file with API keys (I strongly suggest providing a config for better results).

+All scan results will be saved to the specified output directory.
+The final likst of subdomains will be saved in a file called final_subbdomains.txt

 Example Command:
 ```